 Predictive Category Suggestions

-The AI-driven personalization system can use predictive category suggestions whenever appropriate.
+The AI-driven personalization system uses machine learning to make predictive category suggestions whenever appropriate.

-If a user browses a wide range of running gear and then types “shoes” in a query box, the system already knows that they are likely looking for running shoes.
+If a user browses a wide range of running gear and then types “shoes” in a site search query box, the system already knows that they are likely looking for running shoes.

 It might then prompt them with a drop-down suggestion for “running shoes” to confirm that that’s what they’re currently looking for.